xrdocs/cnbng/_tutorials/pppoe-lac-subscribers-bringup-in-cnbng.md

 **Note**: cnBNG CP and UP doesnot require to be on same LAN, they need L3 connectivity for peering {: .notice--info}

-We need to create a Loopback for cnBNG use also.
+We need to create a Loopback for cnBNG internal use on ASR9k.

 ```
 interface Loopback1